DavidMiles1925/soccer_ball_kicker/README.md

 This phase will be considered complete when:

-- A motor should react to the push of a button
+- A motor reacts to the push of a button
 - Upon reacting, the motor should move forward in one direction and then return the same number of steps in the opposite direction.
 - There should be a "cool-down" period of 1-2 seconds to prevent double firing
 - A 3D printed shell for the electronics has been drafted.